-The Chemistry and Geochemistry Department maintains a high quality, well-funded research program (> $3 million in research awards in 2011) with participation of students at both the graduate and undergraduate level.
-The research program in the Department emphasizes interdisciplinary approaches to solving real world problems in areas including sustainability, alternative energy, materials, bio-detection, nanomedicines and water quality assessment, to name a few.
+The Chemistry and Geochemistry Department maintains a high quality, well-funded research program (> $4 million in research awards in 2013) with participation of students at both the graduate and undergraduate level.
+The research program in the Department emphasizes interdisciplinary approaches to solving real world problems in areas including sustainability, alternative energy, environmental concerns, materials, bio-detection, nanomedicines and water quality assessment, to name a few.
 Our sponsors include the U.S. Department of Defense, the U.S. Department of Energy, the U.S. Environmental Protection Agency, the National Science Foundation, the American Chemical Society's Petroleum Research Fund, and a number of industrial partners.

 The department offers M.S. and Ph.D. degrees in Chemistry, Applied Chemistry, and Geochemistry.
 In addition, M.S. and Ph.D. degrees are also offered in Materials Science, Hydrological Sciences and Engineering through interdisciplinary graduate programs.
 All students in good academic standing are initially provided with financial support in the form of teaching assistantships, research assistantships or fellowships.
 Incoming students are provided teaching assistantships during the academic year and are expected to join research groups that provide research assistantships during the summer.
 It is anticipated that all incoming graduate students who successfully secure a research assistantship or summer support will receive at a stipend of at least $22,000 per year.
 In addition to paying the stipend, teaching assistantships also cover tuition, health insurance and most student fees.